emmano/voicerecog4pi/README.md

 voicerecog4pi
 =============

-Use Android's voice recognition and TextToSpeach to turn a LED on or off on Raspberry Pi using Eclipse Paho
+Use Android's voice recognition and TextToSpeach to turn a LED on or off on Raspberry Pi using Eclipse Paho Java Client library and a MQTT broker

 I am new to programming and even newer to automation.
 I thought it was a good idea to create a project like this one to get started.
 This project allows the user to turn on an LED on a Raspberry Pi using an Android device.
 It is a simple